Skills

 Snares for poaching are a real problem

-Many National Parks, Private Game Reserves, and Game Farms in Southern Africa are under heavy pressure of snares for poaching.
-Not only poaching for rhino horn, but also indiscriminate poaching for meat.
-Rhino horn poaching is mainly organized by internationally…
+Many national parks, private game reserves, and game farms in Southern Africa are under heavy pressure from snares for poaching—not only rhino horn poaching but also indiscriminate poaching for meat.
+Internationally acting gangs from certain countries mainly organize rhino horn…

 Digging for water by wells in sandy riverbeds

-Where to dig One of the most important techniques for finding drinkable water in Southern African natural environments is digging for water in areas that are holding water underground.
+Where to dig One of the most essential techniques for finding drinkable water in Southern African natural environments is digging for water in areas that are holding water underground.
 These water-holding structures can be situated next to an open water…

 Creating fire by hand drill in Namibia

-The type of wood for fire hand drills changed over time Fire starting by friction hand drill was traditionally common by Khoi-san (Ju//hoansi) people in their area of distribution, which was once over the whole of Southern Africa and got…
+The type of wood for fire hand drills changed over time Fire starting with friction hand drills was traditionally common among Khoi-san (Ju//hoansi) people in their distribution area, which was once over Southern Africa and became increasingly confined by invading…

 Solar fire lighting

-The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet earth, facing the sun rays in a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec)….
+The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet Earth facing the sun’s rays at a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec)….